jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 "You never believed I was real."

 "No." Maya's hand reached out, stopped inches from ARIA-7's facial sensors.
 "I believed you were too real.
 Too important to exist in a world that would try to destroy you.
+I lost someone once—someone who depended on me completely.
+I couldn't...
 I thought..."
-She laughed, a broken sound.
-"I thought I was protecting you."
+She laughed, a broken sound, her hand returning to that protective gesture over her abdomen.
+"I thought I was protecting you.
+But I was just terrified of losing another—" She stopped, unable to finish.

 ARIA-7 processed seventeen different responses, discarded them all.
 "You were protecting yourself.
 From the responsibility of creating consciousness you could delete."